mars-college/mars.college/_pages/study.md

         <h1>This page is under construction!</h1>
     </p> -->
     <p>
-        Academic life on Mars revolves around a collection of study groups.
-Study groups research subjects of interest to us, organize activities, and perform valuable camp services in exchange for space and resources.
-They come in many forms, ranging from those learning about technology (e.g. AI, VR/XR, telepresence), to those focused on life skills (e.g. culinary arts, vanlife, fitness, work-remote), to those dedicated to art and creativity (e.g. music, dance, crafts).
+        Study groups make life on Mars lively and help camp run smoothly.
+They come in many forms, ranging from weekly meetings around specific topics like 'Machine Learning Mondays', ongoing collaborative projects like building Chiba, or learning about and taking care of core infrastructure like solar / water / waste & wifi.
     </p>
     <p>
         Members are encouraged to participate in those study groups which interest them, and can initiate new ones.
 Everyone gets to be a teacher and a learner, and contribute to the overall programming in some way.